 Mabbent History, Family Crest & Coats of Arms

 The Welsh name Mabbent is derived from the hills and Moors of Wales where a very particular Celtic people, known as the Britons, thrived.
-This surname is derived from the Welsh personal name Mabon, which means a child.
+This surname is derived from the Welsh personal name Mabon, which means a child or great son.

 Early Origins of the Mabbent family